MrCocoNuat/tiny-simon/README.md

 WIP repo

+### Compilation and Loading

-I used the Arduino IDE to upload this to an ATTINY85 using ISP and Spence Konde's Attinycore.
+I used the Arduino IDE to upload this to an ATTINY85 using ISP and Spence Konde's Attinycore, using these settings:

+Board: "ATtiny25/45/85 (No Bootloader)"
+Chip: "Attiny85"
+Clock: "8MHz (internal)"
+B.O.D.: "B.O.D. disabled"
+Timer 1 Clock: "CPU"
+millis()/micros(): "disabled"

-The compiled binary is 1360B, allowing usage on any AVR down to an ATTINY25 (sorry ATTINY13 users).
-However, to get this optimization, many register fiddling tricks were necessary.
-As such, this code will not directly port to a PIC or other microcontroller.
+The compiled binary is 1360B, allowing usage on any AVR down to an ATTINY25.
+An ATTINY13 could probably be used if the audio frequency generator was given up, and the tone generation hardcoded.However, to attain this level of optimization, many register fiddling tricks were necessary.
+As such, this code will not directly port to a PIC or other microcontroller, even through the Arduino layer.

+### Important assembly and programming notes:

 schematic coming soon